-- Mushrooms must be the dominant ingredient.
-Chicken must also be featured in the recipe.
-Other meat, poultry, seafood and vegetables may be used, but cannot dominate or overshadow the main ingredients—mushrooms and chicken.
+- Mushrooms must be the dominant ingredient (at least 50%).
+Meat, poultry, seafood and vegetables may be used, but cannot dominate or overshadow the main ingredient—mushrooms.

-- Must contain no more than 12 ingredients (including water, salt and pepper).
+- Must contain no more than 5 ingredients (water, salt and pepper are freebies).
 Ingredients must be readily available.

-- Must take no longer than 1 hour to prepare, including cooking time.
+- Must take no longer than 30 minutes to prepare, cook and plate.

-- Recipes will be judged on Execution, Appearance, Taste and Most Creative Use of fresh mushrooms.
+- Recipes will be judged on Execution, Taste, Appearance and Creativity with Mushrooms.